ctimmons/cs_utilities/Utilities.Sql/SQL Server/Make - Description.md

 A traditional make utility - like GNU Make or Microsoft's NMake - works by comparing the timestamps of related source, object, and compiled files.

-The main drawbacks to using a traditional make utility for compiling SQL Server files are the assumptions it makes:
+The main drawbacks to using a traditional make utility for compiling SQL Server files are the assumptions the make utility makes:

 First, a traditional make utility assumes everything is in the file system, so source and object files can be compared by their name and timestamp.